huy-nguy3n/AI-Research-Agent/README.md

 # AI Research Agent

 The **AI Research Agent** is a Python-based research assistant that leverages language models and tools to help users gather information on specific topics.
 It uses tools like DuckDuckGo Search, Wikipedia, and file-saving utilities to provide structured and actionable research outputs.
+By default, it uses the ChatAnthropic model `claude-3-5-sonnet-20241022`, but you can import and configure any LLM of your choice to suit your needs.

 ---